antlr/antlr4/runtime/CSharp/README.md

 ### Note to historical users

-Versions of ANTLR 4.4.x and before managed the C# target as a [separate tool provided by Sam Harwell](https://github.com/tunnelvisionlabs/antlr4cs/releases/tag/v4.3.0).
+Versions of ANTLR 4.4.x and before managed the C# target as part of a [separate tool provided by Sam Harwell](https://github.com/tunnelvisionlabs/antlr4cs/releases/tag/v4.3.0).
 As of 4.5, we our releasing a (mono-compatible) C# target together with the main tool.

 Mono compatibility makes it possible to use ANTLR 4 in any C# development environment, including of course Microsoft Visual Studio, but also Xamarin Studio, which runs on MacOS X.
 Given Microsoft's recent commitment to *cross-platform developer experiences*, we believe this is a great opportunity for C# developers.

 Releasing the runtime with the tool ensures that you can get the exact same behavior across many languages: Java, C#, Python, JavaScript, Go, Swift and C++.